ev34j/ev34j-mindstorm-tutorial/README.md

 # Mindstorm Tutorial

-Before you can start programming the EV3 you have to:
+Before you can start programming your EV3 you have to:

-1. Install software on your OSX machine
+1. Install software on your Mac
 2. Create a bootable image of the [ev3dev](http://www.ev3dev.org) Linux distro on an SD card
 3. Setup a network connection
 4. Connect to the EV3

-# Software installation for your OSX machine
+# Software installation for your Mac

 ## Install Xcode and the OSX CommandLine Tools
   Download the latest version of Xcode from the [Apple developer website](https://developer.apple.com/xcode/download/)